This page describes all the tables and views contained in the DB file.

 • account_name: account_name from accounts table.

-• min_inflow: the required minimum net inflow for this account during the statistics period.
-If no inflow is required, then \(0\).
+• min_inflow: the required minimum initial cash for this account during the statistics period if the balance cannot be less than \(0\).

 • cash_gained: the incremental amount of cash (measured in standard asset) obtained by trading and holding the asset in this account.